theypsilon-test/top-rickandmorty/README.md

 # Top Rick and Morty

-During the implementation of this exercise I prioritized robustness, code testability and client-server performance.
+During the implementation of this exercise, I prioritized robustness, code testability and client-server performance.
 For the styling, I modified the Materio MUI template.
-The` @core` folder contains stripped down code from Materio.
+The` @core` folder contains stripped-down code from Materio.

 Live demo here: https://top-rickandmorty.vercel.app